j-c-levin/notcatbot/README.md

 # Not-Cat-Bot
-Making a telegam bot that is definitely not a cat
+Making a telegam bot that is definitely not a cat.
+This is an april fools in-joke for the dollars chat group on telegram.

 |Master   |Develop   |
 |---|---|